DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 This is, in general, a good thing.
 Extensions are a huge attack vector with potential for malicious use, and the changes introduced by Manifest v3 act to lessen their potential impact.
 Unfortunately, these changes also restrict the capabilities of extensions, especially content blockers.

-Blocking adverts, trackers, and the likes isn't just a nice-to-have anymore -- it's a near on required tool for safe web browsing.
-Even the [FBI recommends you use an adblocker](https://www.ic3.gov/PSA/2022/PSA221221).
+Blocking adverts, trackers, and the likes isn't just a nice-to-have anymore -- it's near on required for safe web browsing.
+Even the United States' [FBI recommends you use an ad blocker](https://www.ic3.gov/PSA/2022/PSA221221).

 Content blockers are severely restricted in functionality under Manifest v3 as a result of the depreciation of the webRequest API, which is used to block content prior to it loading.

-[uBlock Origin](https://ublockorigin.com), one of the most popular content blockers around, has had to release a ['lite' version](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) with lesser functionality as a result of these changes, and many other extensions, mainly those that boost privacy and reduce data collection, will be hit the hardest.
+[uBlock Origin](https://ublockorigin.com), one of the most popular content blockers around, released a ['lite' version](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) with lesser functionality as a result of these changes, and many other extensions, mainly those that boost privacy and reduce data collection, are hit the hardest.

 Google is a company that makes the bulk of its revenue through advertising and data collection.
 Perhaps it's conspiracy to think that they're making these changes to bolster their income, but it certainly isn't hurting it.
-This is a change that is being pushed by Google, and a change that Google has the most to gain from.
+This is a change that is being pushed by Google and a change that Google has the most to gain from.

 Manifest v3 is [also being adopted by Firefox](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps) to ensure interoperability, though they don't intend to phase out v2 for the foreseeable future.